Higgsed network calculus: Intertwiners and blocks

 In what follows, not to overburden the notation, we will omit writing the sums and the shifts of the intermediate dashed lines on our diagrams.
 In this convention two networks corresponding to contours $\mathcal{C}_{1,0}$ and $\mathcal{C}_{0,1}$ are given by the following pictures

 Notice how the lower dashed lines ``cling'' to the upper dashed lines.
 As we have explained, this is the consequence of the structure of poles of the integrand.
-In general, for several screenings (i.e.\ for a non-abelian $3d$ theory), the intermediate lines can also ``cling'' together forming stacks of branes.
-For example:
+For several screenings stretched between two neighbouring horizontal lines (i.e.\ for a non-abelian $3d$ theory), from the first look at the structure of the integrand one could have assumed that the intermediate lines can also ``cling'' together forming stacks of branes.
+Indeed, the interaction between two parallel branes gives a denominator $\left( t \frac{y_k}{y_l} ;q \right)_{\infty}$.
+For example, the picture: